John Hunter (surgeon)

 He learned anatomy by assisting his elder brother William with dissections in William's anatomy school in Central London, starting in 1748, and quickly became an expert in anatomy.
 He spent some years as an Army surgeon, worked with the dentist James Spence conducting tooth transplants, and in 1764 set up his own anatomy school in London.
 He built up a collection of living animals whose skeletons and other organs he prepared as anatomical specimens, eventually amassing nearly 14,000 preparations demonstrating the anatomy of humans and other vertebrates, including 3,000+ animals.

 Hunter became a Fellow of the Royal Society in 1767.
 He was elected to the American Philosophical Society in 1787.
 The Hunterian Society of London was named in his honour, and the Hunterian Museum at the Royal College of Surgeons preserves his name and his collection of anatomical specimens.
-It still contains the illegally procured body of Charles Byrne, despite ongoing protests.

 Early life

 Hunter was born at Long Calderwood to Agnes Paul (c.1685–1751) and John Hunter (1662/3–1741), the youngest of their ten children.
 Three of Hunter's siblings (one of whom had also been named John) died of illness before he was born.
 An elder brother was William Hunter, the anatomist.
 As a youth, he showed little talent, and helped his brother-in-law as a cabinet-maker.